-As at March 31, 2022 As at March 31, 2021 (i) Estimated amount of contracts remaining to be executed on 913.41 690.96
+As at March 31, 2022 As at March 31, 2021 (i) Estimated amount of contracts remaining to be executed on capital account and not provided for (net of advances) 913.41 690.96

 - (ii) The Company has other commitments, for purchases / sales orders which are issued after considering requirements per operating cycle for purchase / sale of goods and services, employee benefits including union agreements in normal course of business.
 The Company does not have any long term contracts including derivative contracts for which there will be any material foreseeable losses which have not been provided for. - (iii) Export obligation under advance license scheme on duty free import of specific raw materials, remaining outstanding is ₹ 721.78 Crores (Previous year: ₹ 619.36 Crores).